wooorm/wooorm.github.io/readme.md

 # Hi!
 I’m Titus

-I write a lot of code about natural language, markup, and syntax trees, often for the web or Node.
+I write code relating to natural language, markup, and syntax trees, often for the web or Node.
 Most of my programming is [open source](https://github.com/wooorm).
 I also lecture about code, such as data visualisation and Node at